vladislavbailovic/jabs/README.md

 - Option to stop and plow through on execution error (`--force`)
 - Can optionally include rule conditions in print output
 - Can toggle verbosity from CLI params
+- Can load multi-file definitions by making use of file globs